spcourse/sp2/20 News/packages/10 packages.md

 ### Step 2: Add docstrings

 We can use *docstrings* to provide `pydoc` with more information about the package.
-Doctstrings are simply strings using triple quotes ("""") that, when placed correctly, will be automatically extracted for documentation.
+Docstrings are simply strings using triple quotes ("""") that, when placed correctly, will be automatically extracted for documentation.

 Start by adding a docstring to top of `__init__.py`: